Code of Ethics

 Integrity

-- Act towards other agrologists, the public, employers, clients, other professions and in general, with courtesy and good faith.
+- Act towards other registered agrologists, the public, employers, clients, and other professions, and, in general, with courtesy and good faith.

 - Respect social diversity.